owenps/owenps.github.io/owensmith/content/blog/building-the-life-you-want.md

 tags = ["self",]
 +++

-Why is it so hard to do the things we want for ourselves.
+Why is it so hard to do the things we want for ourselves?

 ## Stop setting goals, set an identity